 In 2008, not long after Measurabl’s founder and CEO Matt Ellis got his start in the commercial real estate industry, he showed his manager an investor report from a group called the Global Real Estate Sustainability Benchmark.

 GRESB, as it’s now known, was a relatively new organization that assessed the sustainability performance of real estate portfolios.
-Ellis recommended to his then-manager at CBRE that the company participate in the report with the idea it could help them prove to investors that they were committed to being “green.”
+Ellis recommended to his then-manager at CBRE that the company participates in the report with the idea it could help them prove to investors that they were committed to being “green.”

 “We had all heard mentions of GRESB before,” Ellis says.
 “The concept of ‘green’ was becoming a hot-button topic in our industry.
 So my manager asked me how much the report would cost and I quoted him about $15,000 — pocket change when compared to the $6 billion portfolio CBRE was managing at the time.
 Without blinking, he told me to move forward with the report.”